hunterjackson/docs/source/voltdb.rst

     ➜ bin/start-connect.sh

-Once the connector has started we can now use the kafka-connect-tools cli to post in our distributed properties file for VoltDB.
+Once the connector has started lets use the kafka-connect-tools cli to post in our distributed properties file for VoltDB.
 If you are using the :ref:`dockers <dockers>` you will have to set the following environment variable to for the CLI to connect to the Rest API of Kafka Connect of your container.